BenASwenson/cicd_with_jenkins/README.md

   - add description: building CI with github & localhost using webhooks on github
   - select checkbox `Discard old builds`
   - enter `3` for 'Max # of builds to keep'
   - select checkbox `GitHub project`
   - In 'Project url' enter the HTTPS url copied from GitHub
   - Now we need to utilize the Agent Node and let the job know where to run this by putting some restrictions in place
     - Under 'Office 365 Connector' select checkbox `Restrict where this project can be run`
-    - select the Agent Node name: `sparta-ubuntu-node`
+    - select the Agent Node name: `sparta-ubuntu-node` - (might need to press backspace and fiddle around with it until it recognises the label)
   - Under 'Source Code Management' select the checkbox `Git`
   - go back to GitHub repo where app is located and select the 'Code' button dropdown menu and choose `SSH` and copy
   - go back to Jenkins and paste this SSH into `Repository URL`